Agalpur: Demographic

 According to the census of 2011 Agalpur village has a population of 4234 people. out of which 2212 were male while 2022 were female.
 In Agalpur there were 467 children (age 0-6) which makes up 11.03% of the total population.
 The Average Sex Ratio of Agalpur village was 914 which is lower than the Odisha state average of 979.
 According to 2011 Census, the literacy rate of Agalpur village was 77.59% compared to 72.87% of Odisha.
 This means Agalpur village has a higher literacy rate compared to Odisha.
 In Agalpur Male literacy stands at 86.86% while the female literacy rate was 67.52%.
 The total geographical area of Agalpur is about 700 hectares (Approx. 1730 Acre).
 There are about 1,036 houses in Agalpur village, 2011 Census tell this number.
 Balangir is the nearest town to Agalpur which is approximately 47 km away.

 Geographic

 Agalpur (Raj) is situated in the middle island between three river bodies i.e. river Ong, small river Utalli and Ghensali.
 The coordinates where Agalpur (Raj) is situated are 21°0'48"N 83°24'29"E on the earth surface.

 Transport

 Agalpur (Raj) is situated about 50–60 km from main district Balangir, Bargarh.
 Which is well communicated via buses and other road transports.
 There is a new bridge constructed over Ong river for the good communication during the Rainy Days.
 You can also find small bridges over the Ghesali and Uttali joors.

-Agalpur (Raj) has a well-established bus station with 8-10 buses daily comes and goes to various places from the Agalpur (Raj).
+Agalpur (Raj) has a well-established bus station, with 8–10 buses operating daily to and from various destinations.
+There is also a direct daily bus service to the capital of Odisha (Bhubaneswar), operated by a private bus company.